TheBrightman468/Project-Rock-Paper-Scissors/pseudocode.md

 Get input from user using prompt()
     let playerSelection = prompt("Rock, Paper, or Scissors?");

-Use console.log() to display the result of each round and the winner at the end
+Use console.log() to display the result of each round

+    Need playRound to return its value to the console.log() at the end of each round

+Use console.log() to display end game winner and final tally

+    Need a game counter to keep track of the score

+    Use less than, greater than or equals to comparison to determine the end winner after all 5 rounds have been played if (playerWin > computerWin) {
+            return `You win!! ${playerWin} - ${computerWin}`
+        } else if (playerWin < computerWin) {
+            return `You lose!! ${playerWin} - ${computerWin}`
+        } else {
+            return "Something wrong here.."
+        }